 Under the preferred option, the narrative aquatic toxicity water quality objectives in the Regional Water Board basin plans would be retained.
 In addition to these narrative objectives, statewide numeric water quality objectives for aquatic toxicity would be established.
 The Provisions would only supersede basin plan provisions to the extent that they specify procedures of assessing compliance with any numeric or narrative toxicity water quality objective or specify toxicity testing and/or interpretation of toxicity data.

 Numeric water quality objectives for chronic and acute aquatic toxicity will provide a more consistent assessment of toxicity in ambient surface waters with greater confidence in the results because numeric water quality objectives provide clear RMDs for unacceptable toxicity, which unlike narrative objectives, are not subject to interpretation.
 In addition, because the numeric water quality objectives in the Provisions include null hypotheses which state that the effluent is toxic, discharges have an incentive to provide high quality data, with low within-test variability, to ensure that the null hypothesis can be rejected when the mean effect is below the RMD.
-Lower within-test variability will further improve the accuracy of aquatic toxicity tests.
+Lower within-test variability will increase the confidence in the aquatic toxicity test results.

 Clear numeric RMDs and an incentive to produce lower within-test variability would help achieve project goal number 1–– to adopt consistent, statewide water quality objectives for acute and chronic toxicity that are protective of California’s water from both known and unknown toxicants.

 For the purposes of 305(b) assessments and 303(d) listing analyses and determining whether a water body exceeds the numeric water quality objective, statistical analysis of the water quality objectives would now be done using the TST approach, as described in option 1 of Issue C. Analyzed data would continue to be uploaded to CEDEN, from which the State Water Board would develop Lines of Evidence (LOE).
 Regional Boards would continue to use LOEs and best professional judgement to assess compliance with narrative water quality objectives, as well as the numeric water quality objective.